hawaiiwp/PatriotWare/README.md

 # How to Use:

 You should read the readme.md file for each script before using it.
 Many of the scripts have files that require your user input.
-Eventually, I will stop being lazy, and add a -h option to cat the readme into the console.
-Until then, just navigate into the GMFL_Improved/readmes/ directory.
+You can print out the readme of each file by running the script with -h